 Warren Buffett had some flattering remarks for Amazon.com, Inc. (NASDQ: AMZN)’s CEO Jeff Bezos, but does that automatically translate to a screaming buy for the stock?

 Piper Jaffray’s Gene Munster was a guest on CNBC and answered that exact question.

-Jan Kniffen, a CNBC contributor with experience in the retail space took a somewhat different approach.
+Jan Kniffen, a CNBC contributor with relevant experience in the retail space took a somewhat different approach.

 “I say all the time, Amazon is the biggest threat to Wal-Mart Stores, Inc. (NYSE: WMT) as far as profitability goes,” he said.
 “Wal-Mart is the biggest threat to Amazon as far as growth in the retail side goes.”

-Kniffen continued to say he's still a "fan" of Wal-Mart and the company will continue to "do well" and be competitive with Amazon.
+Kniffen continued that he is still a “fan” of Wal-Mart and the company will continue to “do well” and be competitive with Amazon.

-Kniffen added Amazon "gets what you want, when you want it at the price you want it" - a business model that's "really hard to beat" for traditional retailers.
-However, this doesn't imply there won't be room for traditional brick and mortar retails in the online space, but it does imply there will be less players overall.
+Kniffen added that Amazon “gets what you want, when you want it at the price you want it” – a business model that is “really hard to beat” for traditional retailers.
+However, this doesn’t imply there won’t be room for traditional brick and mortar retails in the online space, but it does imply there will be less players overall.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.